Star Trek: Lower Decks season 3: Development and writing

-McMahan said the third season would take the first steps towards moving the lower deckers up in rank, showing each take a different path to become the people that he planned for them to be at the end of the series.
-These new personal missions for the main characters are introduced across the first few episodes of the season, and McMahan said they would "change the playing field of the entire show".
-He said Brad Boimler's lessons in the first two seasons would lead him down a new path, while D'Vana Tendi starts a new job in the sciences division after McMahan felt there was no room for her to grow in the medical division.
-For Sam Rutherford, the secrets behind his cyborg implant carry over from the second season as an ongoing story that was influenced by the "secret past" of Star Trek: Deep Space Nine character Julian Bashir.
-McMahan noted that augmentation is "a dirty word in Star Trek.
-It should always have made somebody lift an eyebrow that Rutherford had that" implant, and the third season would explain why in an "interesting, fun Lower Decks way".
-The friendships between the main characters are further explored in "Room for Growth", which was inspired by the "room lottery" at McMahan's college.
-He wanted the episode to be "about the journey and not the destination" similar to the 1986 coming-of-age film Stand by Me, and based several of the episode's locations on scenes from that film.
+McMahan said the third season would take the first steps towards moving the central lower deckers up in rank, showing each take a different path to become the people that he planned for them to be at the end of the series.
+These new personal missions for the main characters are introduced across the first few episodes of the season: Mariner has to navigate answering to first officer Jack Ransom rather than her mother; Brad Boimler decides to be less cautious than in the first two seasons which leads him into some dangerous situations; D'Vana Tendi starts a new job in the sciences division after McMahan felt there was no room for her to grow in the medical division; and Sam Rutherford discovers the secrets behind his mysterious cyborg implant.
+The friendships between the main characters are further explored in "Room for Growth", which was inspired by the room lottery system at McMahan's college.
+He wanted the episode to be about the journey rather than the destination, similar to the 1986 coming-of-age film Stand by Me, and based several of the episode's locations on scenes from that film.

-The sixth episode revisits the Deep Space 9 space station from Deep Space Nine; McMahan described the episode as "one last walk around Deep Space 9".
+The sixth episode visits the Deep Space 9 space station from Star Trek: Deep Space Nine.
+McMahan described the episode as "one last walk around Deep Space 9".
 He binge-watched episodes of that series before breaking the episode's story, to help decide which elements to include, and settled on a storyline featuring the Karemma from the episode "Starship Down".
-McMahan thought those aliens would "still be flirting with doing trade with the Federation" at this point in the timeline, about six years after Deep Space Nine ended.
-Similarly, he felt the character Kira Nerys would still be running the space station and wanted to feature her alongside main character Shaxs due to their shared history.
+McMahan thought those aliens would "still be flirting with doing trade with the Federation" at this point in the timeline, about six years after Deep Space Nine ends.
+Similarly, he felt the character Kira Nerys would still be running the space station and wanted to feature her alongside main character Shaxs due to them both being Bajoran.
 The episode also brings back the Deep Space Nine character Quark, who had previously been referenced in Lower Decks as the owner of a bar franchise.
 The episode's title, "Hear All, Trust Nothing", is one of the Rules of Acquisition used by Ferengi such as Quark in Deep Space Nine.
-McMahan originally did not include Mariner in the Deep Space 9 visit because she used to serve on the space station and "didn't want to go running back in there", but actress Tawny Newsome asked him to rewrite the end of the episode's script to include Mariner on the space station because Deep Space Nine is her favorite Star Trek series.
+McMahan originally did not include Mariner in the Deep Space 9 visit because she used to serve on the space station and would not want to "go running back in there", but actress Tawny Newsome asked him to rewrite the episode's ending to include Mariner on the space station because Deep Space Nine is her favorite Star Trek series.
+The episode does not delve into key elements of Deep Space Nine such as the Dominion War or characters Benjamin and Jake Sisko, and McMahan acknowledged that the Karemma were not important characters from the series.
+He hoped Deep Space Nine fans would see the episode as a "little gift" that encouraged them to re-watch the series.